gjonn/esp32-recoil-rust/README.md

 > **Note:** If asked, select **"Replace the file in the destination"**.

 ### 6. Hardware Setup: USB-OTG
-Solder the USB-OTG cable or connector to your ESP32 board.
+Solder the USB-OTG jumper on your ESP32 board.
-* Ensure your data lines (D+ and D-) are connected to the correct GPIO pins defined in your board's pinout.
-* **⚠️ WARNING:** Double-check VBUS (5V) and GND connections before powering on to avoid damaging the board or USB device.

 ### 7. Arduino IDE Configuration
 Configure the board settings to ensure proper USB communication.